Levittown, Pennsylvania: Transportation

 SEPTA Regional Rail serves Levittown to the south at its Levittown station on the Trenton Line, and to the north at its Langhorne and Woodbourne stations on the West Trenton Line.
 Interstate 295 (I-295) runs to the north and west of Levittown, connecting it with the suburbs north of Trenton.
 The Pennsylvania Turnpike (I-95) runs southwest of Levittown, connecting it with Philadelphia, the western suburbs, and the New Jersey Turnpike.
 U.S. Route 1 (US 1) runs to the north, carrying traffic directly into downtown Trenton.
 The nearest international airport is Philadelphia International Airport (Airport Code PHL), approximately 34 mi southwest of Levittown.
 The nearest Amtrak station is just across the Delaware River in Trenton at the Trenton Transit Center, just over 9 mi to the east.

-Though a steel mill once operated by U.S. Steel provided employment in Falls Township, many Levittowners have historically commuted by automobile or train to Philadelphia, some to Trenton, still others to more distant locales in as many as four states.
-Just over ten percent of employed Levittowners both live and work in the community.
+Though a steel mill once operated by U.S. Steel provided employment in Falls Township, many Levittown Residents have historically commuted by automobile or train to Philadelphia, Trenton, Princeton and still others to more distant locales in as many as four states.
+Just over ten percent of employed Levittown Residents both live and work in the community.